ERC allocates an additional 15 million euros to Portuguese research

 Gulbenkian Institute of Science

-"Genetic factors enabling microbiome symbioses: bees as a natural model system"
+“Genetic factors enabling microbiome symbioses: honeybees as a natural model system”

-The gut microbiome is essential for the well-being of many animals, including humans and bees.
-However, the genetic factors that give rise to stable and healthy microbiomes are still poorly understood.
+The gut microbiome is essential to the well-being of many animals, including humans and bees.
+However, the genetic factors that give rise to stable, healthy microbiomes are still poorly understood.
 Because of the complexity of most gut microbiomes, previous work in this field has been limited to rather simplified in vitro studies.
-In contrast, the central aim of this project is a systematic analysis of microbial interaction mechanisms at the molecular and ecological levels.
-Unlike other systems, we can cultivate all members of the honeybee gut microbiome, and we have also recently developed genetic tools for their manipulation.
-The work aims to contribute to the identification of the general principles of microbiome composition and function, which has broad implications for fields where microbiomes play important roles, including agriculture, medicine and biotechnology.
+In contrast, the central objective of this project is a systematic analysis of microbial interaction mechanisms at the molecular and ecological levels.
+Unlike other systems, we can cultivate all members of the bee gut microbiome, and we have also recently developed genetic tools for their manipulation.
+The work aims to contribute to the identification of general principles of microbiome composition and function, which has broad implications in fields where microbiomes play important roles, including agriculture, medicine and biotechnology.

-"Feedback between population dynamics and the evolution of interactions in a tritrophic system"
+“Feedback between population dynamics and evolution of interactions in a tritrophic system”

 Alex Armand